Rarity: Aren't you going to tell me to change something, too?

 - In the second show, Rarity gets to show her real designs to Hoity Toity at her boutique.
 Some effort is put into making it quite watchable without the earlier irony, with Rarity providing magical special effects to introduce each pony and her outfit.

-- Of all the ponies, Fluttershy gives the most specific and direct criticisms of her dress, pointing out things like stitching that don't meet her approval.
+- Fluttershy gives the most specific and direct criticisms of her dress, pointing out things like stitching that don't meet her approval.
 This foreshadows her talents for stitching, which helps the ponies finish Rarity's prototype dress late in the episode.

 - Girly Bruiser: This episode highlights this trope.
 The Mane Cast can defeat eldritch abominations, save the world, and still have girly interests like the 'ideal dress'.